Pencil Drawing Supply Review

 It is an excellent tool for smoothing or filling large areas and creating transitions in brightness values.

-When a gentle mixing or smoothing is needed, a soft synthetic brush is much better.
+When a gentle mixing or smoothing is needed, a soft synthetic brush is better.

 Fixative

-Pencil drawing is laying particles of graphite (or charcoal) on paper.
+Pencil drawing is laying graphite (or charcoal) particles on paper.

 Spray a thin layer.
-Once it completely evaporated (usually in one minute), you can spray another layer.
+Once it completely evaporates (usually in one minute), you can spray another layer.

 Do not spray too close to the drawing paper.

 Sometimes, when spraying too much, the paper sheet can bend.
-You can put it under a book for a while, and it will be straight again with time.
+You can put it under a book for a while, and with time it will be flat again.

 If you are new to perspective drawing, visit my guide on linear perspective drawing.